Ban Plastic Bags and Plastic Straws in Ottawa

 0 have signed.
 Let’s get to 7,500!

 The city of Ottawa is known as one of Canada's most beautiful city's to live.
-But beneath it is a common problem which has literally ruined the environment, ecosystems and animal wildlife.
+But beneath it has a common problem which has literally ruined the environment, ecosystems and animal wildlife.
 It's the use of single-use plastic straws and plastic bags.